Educational Options FAQ

 Students who meet all OC course and graduation requirements will receive an OC diploma.
 To receive a regular diploma, students are required to take all classes on campus, online or at a junior college to comply with WASC accreditation.
-To receive a PSP diploma, students are required to take Christian leadership and Psychology on campus.

 - Q: Will the student be able to participate in graduation ceremonies?

 All students who meet the requirements for OC graduation may participate in graduation ceremonies, including those who are receiving a PSP diploma.
 Ontario Christian graduation ceremonies are held only at the end of the school year.

 - Q: May an Educational Options student participate in Ontario Christian Schools events?